What is the PSO levy?

 Because the main objective of the PSO levy is to promote and support the renewable energy sector in Ireland it has been determined that certain types of power generation e.g. wind and solar, should be protected from sharp market price fluctuations.
 In other words, they should be guaranteed a minimum price for the electricity they generate.

-The scheme under which the price is set for wind farms to be paid is called the Renewable Electricity Support Scheme (RESS).
+The scheme under which the price gets set for wind and solar farms to be paid is called the Renewable Electricity Support Scheme (RESS).

 In general, if the wholesale price of electricity (also known as the SEM price) is high, less money is needed to subsidise renewable energy plants.
 That’s because they receive more money on the open market for the electricity they produce.

-When wholesale prices are low, more money is needed to subsidise PSO-supported power plants because they make less money on the open market.
+When wholesale prices are low, more money is needed to subsidise PSO-supported wind farms because they make less money on the open market.

 Thus when the wholesale price of electricity rises the PSO levy tends to fall and vice versa.